What is a dormant company?

 Recognising the distinct status of non-trading companies and dormant companies, Companies House provides a separate SIC code for each.
 The Standard Industrial Classification (SIC) code describes the main business activity of the company and must be included when forming a company (from 30 June 2016) and, where not previously advised to Companies House, detailed in the confirmation statement.
 For non-trading companies the appropriate code is 74990 and for dormant companies 99999.

-Form your dormant company online with Inform Direct's easy step by step process, which gives you everything you'll need - all for just £24.
+Form your dormant company online with Inform Direct's easy step by step process, which gives you everything you'll need.

 This article was originally published in June 2014 and was completely revised and updated in June 2022.